 Our top 5 fashion designers in Paris is now over.
 Now, you know exactly why Paris is considered to be the capital of Fashion.
-The trendiest trends of them all are born in Paris.
+The trendiest trends of them all are born in Paris (read more about famous artists who lived in Paris).
 It is the starting point of all the most original trends the fashion world has witnessed.

 Fashion designers in Paris revolutionized the fashion industry.
 They shocked the world, made history and opened up people’s mind.
 Fashion designers like Coco Chanel, Jean Paul Gaultier, Yves Saint Laurent, Sonia Rykiel, Christian Louboutin, but also Karl Lagerfield, Isabel Marant, Agnès b., Pierre Cardin are fashion pioneers.
 Those fashion designers established the fashion standards and principles.
 Their creations and ideas will live forever and will never go out of date!